ralna/GALAHAD/doc/C/rst-dir/sbls_functions.rst

 		  Possible values are:

+		  * **0**
-		  * 0. The factors were generated successfully.
+                    The factors were generated successfully.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restrictions n > 0 and m > 0 or requirement that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none' has been violated.
+                    The restrictions n > 0 and m > 0 or requirement that
+                    a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal',
+                    'scaled_identity', 'identity', 'zero' or 'none' has
+                    been violated.

-		  * -9.
+		  * **-9**
                     An error was reported by SLS analyse.
 The return status from SLS analyse is given in inform.sls_inform.status.
-See the documentation for the GALAHAD package SLS for further details.
+See the documentation for
+                    the GALAHAD package SLS for further details.

-		  * -10.
+		  * **-10**
                     An error was reported by SLS_factorize.
 The return status from SLS factorize is given in inform.sls_inform.status.
-See the documentation for the GALAHAD package SLS for further details.
+See the documentation for
+                    the GALAHAD package SLS for further details.

-		  * -13.
+		  * **-13**
                     An error was reported by ULS_factorize.
-The return status from ULS_factorize is given in inform.uls_factorize_status.
-See the documentation for the GALAHAD package ULS for further details.
+The return status from ULS_factorize is given in
+                    inform.uls_factorize_status.
+See the documentation
+                    for the GALAHAD package ULS for further details.

+		  * **-15**
-		  * -15.
-The computed preconditioner :math:`K_G` is singular and is thus unsuitable.
+                    The computed preconditioner $K_G$ is singular
+                    and is thus unsuitable.

+		  * **-20**
-		  * -20.
-The computed preconditioner :math:`K_G` has the wrong inertia and is thus unsuitable.
+                    The computed preconditioner $K_G$ has the
+                    wrong inertia and is thus unsuitable.

-		  * -24.
+		  * **-24**
                     An error was reported by the GALAHAD package SORT_reorder_by_rows.
-The return status from SORT_reorder_by_rows is given in inform.sort_status.
-See the documentation for the GALAHAD package SORT for further details.
+The return status from
+                    SORT_reorder_by_rows is given in
+                    inform.sort_status.
+See the documentation for the
+                    GALAHAD package SORT for further details.

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of rows in the symmetric matrix :math:`H`.
+		- is a scalar variable of type int, that holds the number of rows in the symmetric matrix $H$.

 	*
 		- h_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the symmetric matrix :math:`H`.
+		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the symmetric matrix $H$.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`H` in any of the available storage schemes
+		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the symmetric matrix $H$ in any of the available storage schemes

 	*
 		- a_ne

-		- is a scalar variable of type int, that holds the number of entries in the unsymmetric matrix :math:`A`.
+		- is a scalar variable of type int, that holds the number of entries in the unsymmetric matrix $A$.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type double, that holds the values of the entries of the unsymmetric matrix :math:`A` in any of the available storage schemes.
+		- is a one-dimensional array of size a_ne and type double, that holds the values of the entries of the unsymmetric matrix $A$ in any of the available storage schemes.

 	*
 		- c_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the symmetric matrix :math:`C`.
+		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the symmetric matrix $C$.

 	*
 		- C_val

-		- is a one-dimensional array of size c_ne and type double, that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`C` in any of the available storage schemes
+		- is a one-dimensional array of size c_ne and type double, that holds the values of the entries of the lower triangular part of the symmetric matrix $C$ in any of the available storage schemes

 	*
 		- D

-		- is a one-dimensional array of size n and type double, that holds the values of the entries of the diagonal matrix :math:`D` that is required if the user has specified control.preconditioner = 5.
+		- is a one-dimensional array of size n and type double, that holds the values of the entries of the diagonal matrix $D$ that is required if the user has specified control.preconditioner = 5.
 It need not be set otherwise.

 .. index:: pair: function; sbls_solve_system
 .. _doxid-galahad__sbls_8h_1a2c3ae7b15fc1c43771d395540c37b9fa: